Stripe Climate Basics

 Why isn’t my Climate badge appearing?

 The Climate badge is only available on Stripe Checkout, Invoices, or Receipts.
 If you use a different product, you can download our badge asset kit to add the Climate logo to your site.
 The badge asset kit is available for download from your Climate settings page.
+However, all Stripe Climate users can publish a free, custom climate page in just a few clicks.
+This is also available from the same Climate settings page.

 I only process some of my revenue through Stripe but I want to give X% of my total revenue.
 How do I do that?